dd32/td-gh-ex/readme.txt

         2.9     (2014.3.29)  -  added : afrikaans language.
         2.10    (2014.4.3)   -  added : ukraine language.
         2.11    (2014.5.20)  -  added : the ability to add year in to the red data ribbons.
+        2.12    (2014.6.18)  -  added : the ability to diasable the block about author.
+                                fixed : many more minor fixes and changes.

 == Contact & Issues for Anarcho Notepad ==